-You can also access resources and information from seminars and webinars below:
+You can access resources and information on the IIC seminars and webinars for the following:

-If you are at the beginning of your career, we continue to offer a recording of the whole of latest Student & Emerging Conservator Conference, which took place in Cologne in September 2019.
-Entitled 'The Conservator's Reflection, it looked at how conservators see themselves, and are seen by the world.
-(Session 1, Session 2, Session 3)
+If you are at the beginning of your career, we continue to offer a recording of the whole of latest Student & Emerging Conservator Conference (S&ECC) which took place online and was hosted in Lisbon during Septmber 2021.

-Partipcate in conversations and contribute to the emerging stories in managing collections care and conservation during this pandemic on our IIC Community site, which is exclusive to members (including IIC Regional Groups) and also gives users advance access to News in Conservation, a fortnight ahead of open publishing, (drop us a line at firstname.lastname@example.org if you need reminding how to access this for the first time).
+Partipcate in conversations and contribute to the emerging stories on our IIC Community site, which is exclusive to members (including IIC Regional Groups) and also gives users advance access to articles from News in Conservation, ahead of open publishing, (drop us a line at firstname.lastname@example.org if you need reminding how to access this for the first time).

 If you have become well-established in your career, why not consider becoming a Fellow of IIC?
 Fellows represent the best of our profession, from a wide range of age groups, specialisms and geographic locations.
 Joining this body allows you both to highlight your achievements and gives opportunities to offer your expertise back to the profession.
 Learn how to become elected to our Learned Society here.

-We will promoting new online events through our IIC Community .
-If you would like to receive further information or notifications about future webinars and online learning opportuniteis please contact Tina Churcher at the IIC office: email@example.com
+We will promoting new online events through our IIC Community platform .
+If you would like to receive further information or notifications about future webinars and online learning opportunities please sign up to receive news in the website footer or contact the IIC office: email@example.com